UNCLASSIFIED (U)

 9 FAM 402.2-5(G)(3) (U) Still Photographers

-(U) DHS permits still photographers to enter the United States with B-1 visas take photographs if they receive no income from a U.S. source.
+(U) DHS permits still photographers to enter the United States with B-1 visas to take photographs if they receive no income from a U.S. source.

 9 FAM 402.2-5(G)(4) (U) Musicians